HomeAdvertisingStructured Data Testing and Validation Good techniques

 LocalBusinessaddress, openingHours, telephone, priceRangePhysical business locationsKnowledge panel, Maps integration

-Alright, let’s talk implementation methods.
-You’ve got three main ways to add structured data to your pages: JSON-LD, Microdata, and RDFa.
-But honestly?
+Let’s talk implementation methods.
+You have three ways to add structured data main ways to add structured data to your pages: JSON-LD, Microdata, and RDFa.
 In 2025, it’s really a two-horse race between JSON-LD and Microdata, and JSON-LD is winning by a mile.

 Here’s what JSON-LD looks like in practice: